dafny-lang/dafny/docs/HowToFAQ/onepage.md

 }
 ```

-and the reads complaint by a `reads` clause that states what objects will be read.
+and the reads complaint by a `reads` clause that states which objects will be read.
 In this case, it is the objects `cs[i]` that have their `p` field read.
 If the element type of `cs` were a value type instead of a reference type, this
 `reads` clause would be unnneccessary.